dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 referring to quite different kinds of information.
 If you use SQL, there are established practices for how to link information via primary and foreign keys.

-If we just joined the tables directly without SQL or any other adjustments for the key-linking and without specifying what columns we are joining by, we may get problems.
+If we just joined directly without SQL or any other adjustments for the key-linking and without specifying what columns we are joining by, we may get problems.
 In pandas in python, the default behaviour is that duplicate columns get disambiguated by adding ".0" etc to each.
 In that case, we would get something like this - which is wrong: